1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 ==============================

     **WARNING**: There appears to be a bug in Data Guard at 11.2.0.4.
 When a primary database with ``LOG_ARCHIVE_DEST_2`` and ``LOG_ARCHIVE_DEST_3`` is switched over to a standby, the settings for ``LOG_ARCHIVE_DEST_3`` are lost.
 These need to be reset after each switch over.

     We have logged an SR with Oracle on this matter.

+    However, it turns out not to be a problem.
+We shouldn't really be setting up these parameters in the databases if we are using Data Guard.
+Data Guard knows which databases are the standby(s) at any time, and sets it's own parameters internally to suit.

+    You can see those parameters with the command ``SHOW DATABASE whatever``

 Only the primary running database starts the appropriate service, the standby database(s) physically stop it.
 This is done by way of the following trigger, owned by SYS: